nnethercott/nnethercott.github.io/src/content/code/rust_nms.md

 ```

-For thorough benchmarking we should measure multiple times and average, but for a quick check its reassuring to see that the implementation in Rust is on the same magnitude in terms of compute time.
+For thorough benchmarking we should measure multiple times and average, but for a quick check its reassuring to see that the implementation in Rust is on the same magnitude in terms of compute time and that we get the same answer.